MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Objects.md

 What does static mean?

-The main difference between static and non-static methods is that static methods are associated with the class, and non-static methods are associated with the instance.
+The main difference between static and non-static methods is that static methods are associated with the class, and non-static methods are associated with the instance/object.

 </div>